 WHY YOU SHOULD CLEAN YOUR OMM GARMENT?

 OMM garments are designed to provide exceptional weather protection and breathability.
 Routine care and maintenance ensures the optimum performance of your OMM garment.
-Build-up of dirt and other surface contaminants such as body oil, sunscreen and sweat can reduce the effectiveness of the textile’s durable water repellent (DWR) treatment, affecting performance and breathability.
+Build-up of dirt and other surface contaminants such as body oil, salt, sunscreen and sweat can reduce the effectiveness of the textile’s durable water repellent (DWR) treatment, affecting performance and breathability.
 Dirt allows water molecules to be drawn into the face fabric, saturating or ‘wetting out’ the fabric and leading to increased levels of condensation on the inside of the garment.
+Oils can have a degrading effect on the fabrics and treatments while salt and debris can act to abrade membranes and fibres over time.
 Properly washing your OMM product removes dirt and other contaminates from the garment, restoring its water repellency and breathability.

 WHEN TO WASH YOUR OMM GARMENT?